-- 5. A fused bulb does not glow.
-Why?
+- 5. Why does an electric bulb not glow when both the wires are connected to the same terminal of a cell?
+[Hint: The current flows from one terminal to the other.
+When both wires are connected to same terminal, current will not flow.] - 6.
+When a bulb is fused, it does not light up.
+Explain why?
 [Hint: In a fused bulb the filament is broken and the circuit is incomplete.
-The current will not flow and the bulb will not glow] - 6.
+The current will not flow and the bulb will not glow.] - 7.
 Paheli wanted to glow a torch bulb using a cell.
 She could not get connecting wires, instead, she got two strips of aluminium foil.
 Will she succeed?
+Explain, how?

-Explain, how?[Hint: Yes.
-Aluminium foils can act as connecting wires as it is a good conductor of electricity] - Why is handle of tools like screw driver, pliers are covered with plastic or rubber?
-[Hint: Plastic or rubber is an insulator and avoid direct contact with electric current while touching electric wires] - Rahul connected two bulbs to a cell as shown in the figure given alongside.
+[Hint: Yes.
+Aluminium foils can act as connecting wires as it is a good conductor of electricity.] - 8.
+Why is handle of tools like screw driver, pliers are covered with plastic or rubber?
+[Hint: Plastic or rubber is an insulator and avoid direct contact with electric current while touching electric wires.]

+9. Rahul connected two bulbs to a cell as shown in the figure given alongside.
 He found that filament of bulb 'B' is broken.
 Will the bulb 'A' glow in this circuit?
 Give reason.

-[Hint: Bulb 'A' will not glow as the circuit will become incomplete/ broken]
+[Hint: Bulb 'A' will not glow as the circuit will become incomplete/ broken.]

-9. Which of the following arrangement A, B, and C given in figure should not be set up?
+10. Which of the following arrangement A, B, and C given in figure should not be set up?
 Explain why.
 [Hint: Arrangement A should not be set up because in this arrangement cell will be used up very rapidly as no appliance is connected between the two terminals of the cell.]

-10. Why should an electrician use rubber gloves while repairing an electric switch at your home?
+11. Why should an electrician use rubber gloves while repairing an electric switch at your home?
 Explain.
 [Hint: As rubber is a bad conductor of electricity so it does not allow the electric current to pass through it.
 Thus, the rubber gloves will save the electrician from any electric shock while repairing an electric switch or appliance.]

-III. b) SHORT ANSWER TYPE QUESTIONS (3 M):
+IV. b) SHORT ANSWER TYPE QUESTIONS (3 M):